 The Sam Houston Memoria Museum

-Just a couple of minutes’ drive from our lunch stop was our next attraction - The Sam Houston Memorial Museum.
+Just a couple of minutes’ drive from my lunch stop was my next attraction - The Sam Houston Memorial Museum.
 The museum occupies a historic site of some 18 acres of the original farm owned by Sam Houston from 1847 until 1858.

 The complex contains a museum and ten historic buildings, set in areas of natural woodland and landscaped spaces.
 Among the buildings is Woodland Home, which was built in 1847 when Houston was serving as one of the first United States Senators from Texas.
 The traditional-style, double-pen "dogtrot" log cabin was home to the Houstons until 1858 and four of their eight children were born here.
 There is also the amusingly named Steamboat House, a building of unusual architectural design, which was built by Dr. Rufus Bailey.
 It was rented by the Houstons when General Sam returned to Huntsville in 1861 following his dismissal as Texas Governor.
 On July 26, 1863 he died in the house and was buried from the front parlor.